Doane Uschool Founders

 7 years ago, Melanie added another dimension to her work.
 She created a classroom teaching division which would carry on the work started 40 years ago by her father; celebrated music educator and Order of Canada recipient, Chalmers Doane.

-Doane Method Founder, Chalmers Doane
+Doane Method Founder and Advisor, Chalmers Doane

 In the 1960s, 70’s and 80’s Chalmers was the supervisor of music for the Halifax City Schools.
 He created a ground-breaking program with one of his main innovations being the use of the ukulele in the classroom.
 As Director of Music Education for the City of Halifax, Chalmers Doanecreated a comprehensive music program designed to produce students who were musically literate by the end of grade six and would ultimately involve hundreds of schools and tens of thousands of students across the country.